 Hey there, you’re listening to the, My Sleeping Baby podcast, which is all about baby and child sleep.
 I’m so excited to teach you how you can get your little ones sleeping so that you can sleep too and enjoy parenthood to its fullest.
 I’m Eva Klein, your resident’s sleep expert, mom of three, founder of the Sleep Bible online coaching program, and lover of all things sleep and motherhood.
 If you’re looking for tangible solutions for your little one sleep woes or you simply want to learn more, this podcast is for you.
 For more information, check out mysleepingbaby.com and you can follow me on Instagram and Facebook @mysleepingbaby.

 Hey everyone.
-So today we’re going to talk all about the one to zero nap transition.
-The day that every parent dreads, when their little one is finally ready to get through the day without a nap guys, that day is going to come.
+So today we’re going to talk all about the 1-0 nap transition and when to stop naps.
+The day that every parent dreads, when their little one is finally ready to stop naps guys, that day is going to come.
 And so I want to tackle it head on.
-I want to talk specifically about when this typically happens, when you’ll know that your little one is ready to drop their nap, how you’ll know that they’re ready and then how you should go about dropping that nap and what you should do instead of nap time.
+I want to talk specifically about when kids are usually ready to stop naps, when you’ll know that your little one is ready to drop their nap, how you’ll know that they’re ready and then how you should go about dropping that nap and what you should do instead of nap time.
 So let’s talk about the, when I would say on average, most kids are ready to drop their nap somewhere in the three to three and a half range, though.
 I will tell you that the range is bigger than that.
 I have seen kids on the younger end of the spectrum, you know, before the age of three, be able to get through the day, no problem without napping.

 And then I’ve also seen kids at the other end of the spectrum before even five years old and struggle to get through the day without napping at all.
 But I would say the average is definitely in the three to three and a half year range.
 So here are some signs that you should be looking out for that your little one is ready to drop their nap.
 So sign number one is that they are really fighting bedtime.
 So even with that nap happening in an earlier part of the day, your little one is still fighting bedtime tooth and nail refusing to go to sleep.
 And then as a result, not falling asleep until nine or 10 o’clock that’s one very clear sign.
 Another clear sign is that even if you try pushing the nap later, he fights the nap itself.
 And so if your little one is just clearly not tired enough for that nap anymore, that’s another clear sign that the nap is probably going to be disappearing soon.